 See this page of the park website for detailed directions:

-This is a good choice for travelers coming from Salt Lake City, Denver, or Kanab, and are combining their trip with Zion and Bryce National Parks or other points north of the canyon.
+This is a good choice for travelers coming from Salt Lake City, Denver or Kanab, or are combining their trip with Zion and Bryce National Parks.

-The WEST RIM advertised by tour companies in Las Vegas and Phoenix is not the National Park, is not located on the deepest, most expansive part of the canyon, and is ridiculously expensive compared to the $25 per private vehicle (good for 7 days) at the park so avoid this location if you’re wanting the authentic, best-value experience.
+The WEST RIM, heavily advertised by tour companies in Las Vegas and Phoenix, is not in Grand Canyon National Park, is not located on the deepest, most expansive part of the canyon, and is ridiculously expensive compared to the $30 per private vehicle (good for 7 days) at the park so avoid this location if you’re wanting the authentic, best-value experience.

 This will be your closest visitor center if you are arriving at Grand Canyon Village, and this historic building has a great story!